Financial Aid Policies

 The Financial Aid Office will check Satisfactory Academic Progress at the end of the Spring term.

 The Financial Aid Office will mail a letter to each student who fails to maintain the minimum academic progress standards detailing their deficiencies and the steps for reinstating financial aid eligibility.
 Students who have lost their financial aid eligibility have the opportunity to appeal for reinstatement.

-The student must write a detailed letter explaining the extenuating circumstances (death, divorce, illness, etc) that hindered them from making satisfactory progress.
-The letter must come complete with documentation of the extenuating circumstances (death certificates, doctor’s note, etc.), and explain what has changed that will allow the student to make satisfactory academic progress at the next evaluation period.
+If you do lose your financial aid, you must write a detailed letter explaining any extenuating circumstances (death, divorce, illness, etc) that hindered you from making satisfactory progress.
+The letter must come complete with documentation of the extenuating circumstances (death certificates, doctor’s note, etc.), and explain what has changed that will allow you to make satisfactory academic progress at the next evaluation period.

 A financial aid appeals committee made up of various members of the University community, including academic and administrative personnel, will meet to review the appeal letters.
 Decisions to reinstate eligibility or deny an appeal are made in a fair and equitable manner based on the information the student provided in the letter, the supporting documentation, and a review of the academic record.
 If the financial aid appeals committee approves the appeal then the student will be awarded their financial aid package for one term following the appeal and would be considered on “Financial Aid probation”.
 After completion of that term, the student must meet the Satisfactory Academic Progress requirements to be eligible for aid for future terms.
 If the appeals committee upholds the loss of financial aid then the student will need to make payment arrangements with the Bursar’s Office.

-The maximum timeframe a student has to complete the requirements for their master’s degree or certificate is within five years of the date of completion of the first course following formal application to the program.
+The maximum timeframe to complete the requirements for your master’s degree or certificate is five years from the date of completion of the first course following formal acceptance to the program.

 Withdrawal and Refund Policy